Max Payne (film): Filming

-A contest was held between visual effects teams to see who could create the best drug induced hallucinations.
-A reel was shot from actual set locations, it also included footage in front of a green screen with a stand in for Wahlberg.
+A contest was held between visual effects teams to see who could create the best drug-induced hallucinations.
+A reel was shot from actual set locations, it also included footage in front of a green screen with a stand-in for Wahlberg.
 The reel was then sent to ten different teams where Canadian company Spin created the best demo reel.
 To win Spin changed the falling snow into burning embers over a matte New York skyline painting.
 During the climactic hallucination scene, the entire room was to be torn apart from the ceiling down around Max.
 A camera on a track circled Max and Spin later "recreated the ceiling in CG, so it could break away and reveal the Valkyrie world above."

 Moore gave the approval on Valkyrie designed by illustrators Chris Roswarne and Rob McCallum.
-As a point of reference and to limit the use of CG a Valkyrie suit and make up were worn by performer Mako Hindy.
+As a point of reference and to limit the use of CG a Valkyrie suit and makeup were worn by performer Mako Hindy.
 Moore "wanted the Valkyries to have a slow motion quality to them, almost as if they were underwater."
 During the 15 weeks of post-production the Valkyries were further developed by Spin to support this.
 Using Maya, 3DS Max, and ZBrush they were able to create the Valkyries and have control over their wings.
 The artists sometimes had full control over each individual feather.
 They had to overcome the darkness of the film as it made it more difficult to track each object.
-Spin also handled atmospheric CG and the CG matte backdrops elements.
+Spin also handled atmospheric CG and the CG matte backdrop elements.